 Columbia University's Department of Public Safety stresses the importance of crime prevention.
-A key member of our team is a full-time crime prevention specialist who coordinates and administers several important programs available to all members of the Columbia community.
+Two members of our team are full-time crime prevention specialists who coordinate and administer several important programs available to all members of the Columbia community.
 Crime prevention lectures on personal safety and the safeguarding of property are presented to campus organizations and University groups.
 During orientation week, we offer crime prevention information to incoming students.
 When new employees attend orientation, they are informed of good security practices and Public Safety services by a representative of the Public Safety department.